 This law has set out to criminalize doctors for performing certain abortions, equal to a conviction of rape and murder.
 But, ultimately I feel it will be more successful at creating division within our country by creating more heated arguments between friends & men and women.

 Now, anyone who has seen a horrific image of the mutilated body of an aborted baby, or the bloody images of the babies that somehow survived, knows that no normal woman who has knowledge of all the associated risks that come with aborting a baby will make that decision easily.

 Being a parent is difficult all by itself.
 And, we all probably know of someone who got pregnant and thought about getting an abortion.
 I do.
 So I’m empathetic towards women who get abortions.
-I know pregnancy can either be a wonderful experience (if it was planned and everything goes well), or it can be a very traumatic experience.
+I know pregnancy can either be a wonderful experience (even if it was planned and everything goes well), or it can be a very traumatic experience.
 And, I won’t even talk about how women used to stick clothes hangers up their vagina in the “old days“.

-A few years ago, I was in a situation where my current son was born out of wedlock.
-When I first learned that his mother was pregnant, I was distraught.
+A few years ago, I was in a situation where I impregnated someone I wasn’t dating at the time.
+When I first learned that she was pregnant, I was distraught.
 I had so many questions and thoughts, and in my heart I honestly questioned if she should get an abortion.
 Think what you want.
 I didn’t know what to do… but after I prayed about it I recognized my own ignorance and selfishness.
 Now I can’t think of my life without him.
 The love I felt when I held him at birth, the joy seeing his beautiful smile, the innocence in his eyes… it makes tears come to eyes thinking how ignorant and selfish I was.
 But, I’m by no means perfect.
 That’s all I have to say about that.